-- Remove all water damaged materials such as subfloor.
+- Remove all water damaged building materials such as the sub-floor.

 - Remove residues from surfaces that harbor odors.
-Fatty terpenes are responsible for the odors and they are very sticky and difficult to remove.
+Fatty terpenes are responsible for odors, they are very sticky and difficult to remove.
 You’ll need to clean all surfaces with soap.
-The surfactants in the soap can cut through the terpenes.
-Porous surfaces will be more difficult, if not impossible, to clean and may need to be discarded.
+The surfactants in soap cut through the terpenes.
+Porous surfaces will be more difficult, if not impossible to clean, and may need to be discarded.

 - Presence of extensive interior mold may require professional mold remediation.

-In Canada where growing plants for personal use indoors is now legal, real estate agents have recognized the risks to property associated with indoor grow-ops.
-The Ontario Real Estate Association (OREA) has developed a five-point plan for the impacted properties with the goal of to making buildings safe for homeownership and for homebuyers.
+In Canada where growing plants for personal use indoors is now legal, real estate agents have recognized the risks to properties associated with indoor grow ops.
+The Ontario Real Estate Association (OREA) has developed a five-point plan for impacted properties with the goal of making buildings safe for home ownership and for home buyers.

-Among their recommendations is to inspect illegal grow operations and determine what actions are required to make it safe.
-OREA also recommend that all licensed home inspectors are required to have training on how to spot the signs of a former marijuana grow-op.
+Among their recommendations is to inspect illegal grow operations and determine what actions are required to make them safe.
+OREA also recommend that all licensed home inspectors be required to have training on identifying the signs of former marijuana grow ops.

 Ontario Real Estate Association 5-point Plan